clydewu/cook_example/README.md

 # cook_example

-This is only a experiment repo, not production ready.
+This is only a experimental repo, not production ready.

 The main code is point/views.py